alexander-kastil/m365-copilot/demos/readme.md

-# Developing Apps and Plugins for Microsoft 365 & Copilot
+# Building Apps and Plugins for Microsoft 365 Copilot

 The course is divided into six modules, each covering a different aspect of Microsoft 365 Copilot.